MicrosoftDocs/Viva/Viva/glint/setup/360-faqs.md

 ### Is there a way to compile feedback provider information to look at feedback provider tendencies (leniency, stringency)?

-Yes, on the All Responses tab of the 360 report, choose whether you want to see scores for all scaled items mapped to a competency across one, multiple, or all feedback provider categories to find trends.
+Yes, on the All Responses tab of the 360 report, choose whether you want to see scores for all scaled items mapped to a competency.
+You can select across one, multiple, or all feedback provider categories to find trends.
 You can see the feedback provider group tendency (not individual tendency) by viewing the All Responses in the 360 report.
-Scores are shown for all scaled items mapped to a competency across one, multiple, or all feedback provider categories to identify trends.
-You can view the range of scores provided per competency or item by feedback provider group in many sections of the report.
+Scores are shown for all scaled items mapped to a competency across one, multiple, or all categories to identify trends.
+You can view the range of scores provided for each competency or item by feedback provider group in many sections of the report.